Hayley Cropper: Reception

 For her portrayal of Hayley, Hesmondhalgh was nominated in the category of "Most Popular Actress" at the 1999 National Television Awards.
 The appearance of a transgender woman in a mainstream soap opera attracted initial opposition from some members of the public, as expressed in calls to the Granada duty office, and letters written to magazines and newspapers.
 A minority of people expressed their concern at having such "bizarreness" brought into their homes on a prime-time show.
-Transgender groups were also largely unhappy with the storyline, and found Hayley's original character traits, as written, clichéd and ill-informed.
+Transgender groups were also largely unhappy with the storyline, and found Hayley's original character traits, as badly written, clichéd and ill-informed.
 Press for Change, the transgender campaign and information group, were particularly concerned with the direction of the storyline, but after the first two months a trans advisor connected to Press for Change, Annie Wallace, was regularly consulted for eighteen months by scriptwriters and the actor, and trans groups appeared happier with the stories and scripts that resulted from this liaison.
 In an interview with Hesmondhalgh in August 2015, it was revealed that in tribute to Wallace, the writers gave Hayley's middle name as Anne, and gave her the same birthday, as well as a mutual love for rock music, especially Queen.
 Wallace is now an actress in her own right, and appears as the character Sally St. Claire in the Channel 4 soap opera, Hollyoaks.

 Transgender campaigners were initially upset that a cisgender woman had been chosen for the part but later praised Hesmondhalgh's dedication and sensitivity.
 Hayley was, for many viewers, the first transgender woman whose story they had seen unfold on TV.
 Hesmondhalgh has become an outspoken activist for trans rights, including becoming the first Friend of campaign group Trans Media Watch and as Hayley, she has heralded a new level of acceptance among people across the country.
 The official LGBT History Month website includes Hayley as one of the important famous LGBT people in their history, even though she is a fictional character.

 In 2008, All About Soap included Hayley's transgender plot in their list of "top ten taboo" storylines of all time.
 Their writer described it as one of the "taboos which have bravely been broken by soaps."

 On 22 January 2014, Hesmondhalgh won "Best Serial Drama Performance" at the National Television Awards.
 Also in 2014, Hesmondhalgh was nominated for the "Best Actress" award at The British Soap Awards.
 As well as being nominated for the "Best Actress" award, Hesmondhalgh's final appearance, entitled "Hayley's Death", was nominated for the "Best Single Episode" award, as well.
 Hesmondhalgh won both of these awards.
 Hesmondhalgh also won "Best On-screen partnership" and "Best Storyline" – both alongside David Neilson – at the ceremony.